 Did you know you can buy investment property using your IRA?
 In this article I’ll show you how to use a Self Directed IRA to invest in real estate using money you already have in your retirement account.
 I’ll give you insights on my own personal experience investing in real estate with my Self directed IRA that I set up a few years ago.

 I’ll also hook you up with some good resources to find out more, and even set up your own Self Directed IRA.

 I Wanted an Alternative Investment

-If you’re like me, your investment didn’t do well because the stock market crashed.
+If you’re like me, your investments didn’t do well because the stock market crashed.
 Then it took years to get back to where it once was.
 I also had the difficulty of my income getting slashed almost in half during that time along while also paying cash for my wife’s two college degrees.

 I had wanted to get into real estate investing for a long time but didn’t know how.
 I didn’t want to go into debt to buy real estate, but also didn’t have the cash available to just go out and buy a house.